 Trust me, as if I haven't said it enough yet, these Mushrooms Neptune are sure to become a hit at your next party!

 Now if you're unsure of where to get the crabmeat, I usually buy the imitation crab at the seafood counter because it's more mild tasting without a strong seafood flavour and it's CHEAP.
-However, you can also get canned crab – that works too.
+However, you can also get canned or frozen crab – that works too.

-However, you could definitely splurge too and get the real deal, fresh crab – just make sure it's high quality if you're gonna be paying that much.
+However, you could definitely splurge too and get the real deal, fresh crab – just make sure it's high quality if you're going to be paying that much.
 I also like to save time by buying my shrimp pre-cooked so all you have to do is mince it up alongside the crabmeat and green onions, but you can also boil raw shrimp for 2-3 minutes until just cooked and then cut it up once cooled.

-And if you're looking for more fun finger food recipes, here are a couple of my other favourites.
+If you're looking for more fun finger food recipes, here are a couple of my other favourites.
 For parties.
 Or, you know, casual snack time: